redhat-developer/intellij-openshift-connector/README.md

 #### CLI Tools

-This extension uses two CLI tools to interact with OpenShift cluster:
+This extension uses the following CLI tool to interact with OpenShift cluster:
 * OpenShift Do tool - [odo](https://mirror.openshift.com/pub/openshift-v4/clients/odo/)

 > If `odo` tool is located in a directory from `PATH` environment variable it will be used automatically.